Chainso/chanzobryan.com/projects/speedrunners-rl.md

 ## Why This Matters for AI

-SpeedRunners presents a "perfect storm" of challenges for an AI agent:
+SpeedRunners presents a perfect storm of challenges for an AI agent:

 - **Adversarial Real-Time Physics**: Unlike turn-based games, decisions must be made in milliseconds (16ms per frame at 60 FPS).
 - **Continuous Action Space**: While inputs are digital, the timing and duration of button presses create a effectively continuous control problem.